How to Measure Stairs for Carpet

 This measurement can also be used when painting a staircase.
 How to measure stairs for a carpet runner is similar to the above solution.
 Remove at least 4 inches from each side of the stair width in the above calculations.

-STEP 5: Use your measurements to calculate the amount of carpet you will need for your staircase.
+Step 5: Use your measurements to calculate the total amount of carpet.

 Using the floor plan and all its measurements, enter these values into an online carpet calculator tool to determine the amount of carpet needed for the staircase.
 Additionally, you can add the calculations from the landings, stairs, and hallway to determine the total carpet needed.

 Remember to add about 10 percent of carpet to the final number to account for any carpet waste or mistakes in the carpet installation process.
-If you have a bullnose stair (a bottom stair that’s wider than the others and usually has a rounded edge), it will also be necessary to order a bit of extra carpet.
+If you have a bullnose stair (a bottom stair that’s wider than the others and usually has a rounded edge), you’ll need to order extra carpet.
 It’s better to have too much carpet than not enough to finish the job.

 Need carpet installation?